dipeshkumar/iBroughtGreen/README.md

 Dipesh Kumar  (dipesh009@gmail.com)

-iBroughtGreen is an online project that tags your name on a tree with the fund of only a US-Dollar.
-The raised fund will help a charity or any other such organization to Conserver and Protect the particular tree by his/her name.
+iBroughtGreen is an online project that tags your name on our website's map with the fund of only a US-Dollar.
+The raised fund will help any plantation group worldwide to conserve and protect environment.